 As you strap on your snowshoes and step into the pristine blanket of snow, Alaska’s winter wonderland unfolds before you like a scene from a storybook.

 The air is crisp, and your heart races with excitement.
-Each step brings you deeper into the tranquility of this stunning landscape.
+Each step takes you deeper into the calm of this snowy landscape.

 Here are some things you can look forward to while snowshoeing: